 Remove your spare tire and place it on the wheel where you just took your flat from.
 Store your flat where you got your spare to save space elsewhere.
 Replace your lug nuts and tighten them until they’re securely in place.
 Then tighten them a little more.

-Togo Tip: Always check your spare tire periodically to ensure it’s inflated to the proper level and ready for service if you spring a leak.
-Over time, spares can lose their inflation, and we can’t think of anything worse than removing a flat tire only to discover your spare is also flat.
+Always check your spare tire periodically to ensure it’s inflated to the proper level and ready for service if you spring a leak.
+Over time, spares can lose their inflation, so you don’t want to remove a flat tire only to discover your spare is also flat.
 When you’re doing basic maintenance checks on your RV, take an extra minute and check the pressure on your spare.

 7. Remove Chocks and Drive Off Ramp Jack